erthink/libmdbx/README.md

 #### Build reproducibility
 By default _libmdbx_ track build time via `MDBX_BUILD_TIMESTAMP` build option and macro.
 So for a [reproducible builds](https://en.wikipedia.org/wiki/Reproducible_builds) you should predefine/override it to known fixed string value.
 For instance:

  - for reproducible build with make: `make MDBX_BUILD_TIMESTAMP=unknown ` ...
  - or during configure by CMake: `cmake -DMDBX_BUILD_TIMESTAMP:STRING=unknown ` ...

 Of course, in addition to this, your toolchain must ensure the reproducibility of builds.
 For more information please refer to [reproducible-builds.org](https://reproducible-builds.org/).

+#### Containers
+There are no special traits nor quirks if you use libmdbx ONLY inside the single container.
+But in a cross-container cases or with a host-container(s) mix the two major things MUST be
+guaranteed:

+1. Coherence of memory mapping content and unified page cache inside OS kernel for host and all container(s) operated with a some DB.
+Basically this means must be only a single physical copy of each memory mapped DB' page in the system memory.

+2. Uniqueness of PID values and/or a common space for ones:
+    - for POSIX systems: PID uniqueness for all processes operated with a DB.
+      I.e. the `--pid=host` is required for run DB-aware processes inside Docker, either without host interaction a `--pid=container:<name|id>` with the same name/id.
+    - for non-POSIX (i.e. Windows) systems: inter-visibility of processes handles.
+      I.e. the `OpenProcess(SYNCHRONIZE, ..., PID)` must return reasonable error,
+      including `ERROR_ACCESS_DENIED`,
+      but not the `ERROR_INVALID_PARAMETER` as for an invalid/non-existent PID.

 #### DSO/DLL unloading and destructors of Thread-Local-Storage objects
 When building _libmdbx_ as a shared library or use static _libmdbx_ as a